jainish75/Profile/README.md

 # ABOUT ME! 👋

 🌱 **Hi, I'm Jainish Satani**
-🎓 I've completed pursuing a Master's in Big Data Analytics at Trent University.
+🎓 I've completed a Master's in Big Data Analytics at Trent University.

 📫 **How to reach me**
 - Email: [jainishsatani75@example.com](mailto:jainishsatani75@example.com)